 My residency program is known for producing really good clinicians.
 We are not as well known for research.

 In fact, he discouraged me from doing the studies because he felt that they wouldn’t really produce important results.
-These studies weren’t in his area of expertise, but he was a very prominent figure in the anesthesia research world.

 A bit discouraged, I went and talked with a few other faculty members in the regional anesthesia section about my ideas.
 They said the studies would be tough, but that they would be glad to help me do them if I still wanted to pursue them.